These 20 best fondue recipes feature a full line-up of 3 courses to choose delicious fondue recipes from.

-- Do not eat directly off your fondue fork.
+- Avoid eating directly off your fondue fork.
 Not only will the metal be hot, but the fork is quite sharp.

 - Be sure any raw meat is not placed on the plate that you are eating from to reduce the risk of cross-contamination.

 - No double-dipping food back into the fondue pot after eating it.

 - Keep track of which fondue fork is yours so you know how long it’s cooked and you don’t take it from your peer.